con1980/rockbuster_SQL/README.md

-# rockbuster_SQL
+# 1. Introduction
 Movie rental Data Analysis.<br />
-Answer business intelligence (BI) questions by querying Data sets with SQL, creating a data dictionary and finally present findings.
+Answer business intelligence (BI) questions by cleaning and querying Data sets with PreSQL, creating a data dictionary and finally present findings.

-## Introduction
+# 2. Business understanding
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to